AmeriCorps at Springfield College:

-Undergraduate and graduate students can apply for part-time (900 hours) or quarter-time (450 hours) positions and are placed based on their academic program, prior experiences, and skills.
-Members also receive extensive training and support from the AmeriCorps staff and from experts in education and health, resulting in an enriched educational experience and a lifelong commitment to community engagement.
+Undergraduate and graduate students can apply for half-time (900 hours) or quarter-time (450 hours) positions and are placed based on their academic program, prior experiences, and skills.
+Non–Springfield College students can apply to complete a full-time term of service (1,700 hours) as an Academic Support Specialist.
+Members receive extensive training and support from the AmeriCorps staff and from experts in education, counseling, and literacy, resulting in an enriched educational experience and a lifelong commitment to community engagement.
 Service positions include:

-- Academic Coach: Leaders in Academics, Community Engagement, and Service (LACES)
+- Academic Coach: Leaders in Academics, Community Engagement, and Service (900 hours)

 |Josh Schupack, AmeriCorps member|